-Trigonometric Tools for Vocational Application • 3 Credits
+Trigonometric Tools for Vocational Application • 3.0 Credits

-The third course of a three-quarter sequence designed to introduce vocational students to the mathematical tools necessary to solve problems applicable to the student's trade.
+The second course of a two-quarter sequence designed to introduce vocational students to the mathematical tools necessary to solve problems applicable to the student's trade.
 Topics include trigonometric functions, emphasis on right angle triangles, law of sines, law of cosines, solving oblique triangles, and vectors.
-Prerequisite: grade of 2.0 or higher in MATH 102.
+Prerequisite: grade of 2.0 or higher in MATH 100 or appropriate placement.

-MATH 111 (Formerly MTH 111) Automotive Math • 5 Credits
+Automotive Math • 5.0 Credits